HOW CAN WE IMPROVE OUR MEMORY?

 You will always remember your name, the alphabet, or how to use a fork or pencil.

 Why?
-Because you have made repeated use of this knowledge.
+Because you have repeatedly used this knowledge.
 Frequent use reinforces a memory, making it easier to remember.

 After being introduced to someone, try using their name multiple times.
-Or, having learned some new information, try to include it in your conversations, being careful not to sound like you’re showing off.
+Or, having learned some recent information, try to include it in your conversations, being careful not to sound like you’re showing off.

 The value of Remembering